 [Recall From] is similar to [Copy To], except that it retrieves data from other locations, and can be used only for a channel list recalling from the same channel list but in a different location (for example, a cue).
 [Recall From] is essentially a "copy from" command.
-For information on using [Copy To], see Using [Copy To] (on page 300)
+For information on using [Copy To], see Using [Copy To] (on page 314)

 All parameter data for selected channels will be recalled, or by using the IFCB category buttons or parameter buttons, you may recall subsets of channel data.
-To only recall only intensity levels, use the {Only Levels} softkey.
+To recall only levels and not effect, timing, mark or other non-level data, use the {Only Levels} softkey.